swat-ds/zombies-reimagined/_posts/articles/2017-05-03-5-3-17-zombie-media-not-as-brainless-as-it-seems.md

 ##Conclusion

 By analyzing works of zombie media including _Night of the Living Dead_, _Get Out_, _World War Z_, and _Pontypool_, we find that the zombie genre is well-equipped to make critical commentaries on the state of the world.
 A Critical Discourse Analysis of _Night of the Living Dead_ reveals the treatment of Black men and the view that they are more meat than human.
 Similarly, _Get Out_ communicates the lived experience of Black Americans and their treatment as subhuman. _World War Z_ emphasizes the divisive power of nationalism while _Pontypool_ addresses the ability of language to spread harmful ideologies and create chaos and the dangers of crowd mentality.
 Our analysis proves that zombie media is more than just entertaining; it is uniquely positioned to explore social and political issues.

+[^1]: Gomez, Michael A. "Time and Space."
+Exchanging Our Country Marks: The Transformation of African Identities in the Colonial and Antebellum South.
+Chapel Hill, NC: U of North Carolina, 1998.
+17-37.
+Print.
+[^2]: Cone, James H. The Cross and the Lynching Tree.
+Maryknoll, NY: Orbis, 2011.
+Print.
+[^3]: History.com Staff.
+"Civil Rights Movement."
+History.com.
+A&E Television Networks, 2009.
+Web.
+02 May 2017.
+[^4]: Frail, T. A. "The Injustice of Japanese-American Internment Camps Resonates Strongly to This Day."
+Smithsonian Magazine Jan.
+2017: n. pag.
+Web.
+3 May 2017.